Nylon (magazine): Brand extensions

 The magazine had Radar, Fashion, and Style pages.
-There was also a Nylon Guys magazine, first announced in 2003 and published independently in 2004, which has featured Joseph Gordon-Levitt from 500 Days of Summer.Nylon partnered with Rizzoli Publishing to publish three books: Street, on global street fashion; Pretty, on beauty; and Play, on music.
+There was also a Nylon Guys magazine, first announced in 2003 and published independently in 2004, which featured Joseph Gordon-Levitt from 500 Days of Summer.Nylon partnered with Rizzoli Publishing to publish three books: Street, on global street fashion; Pretty, on beauty; and Play, on music.
 Pretty: The Nylon Book of Beauty was listed in the New York Public Library's best Books for the Teen Age 2008.Books for the Teen Age 2008 New York Public Library.

-In 2009 Jarrett founded Nylon Records and signed French female pop group Plastiscines as its first act, after seeing them on the cover of French fashion and style magazine Citizen K.Also in 2009, Nylon introduced its iPhone app; MinOnline listed it (among "Top 5 iPhone Mags You May Have Missed") as "a pleasant surprise.
+In 2009 Jarrett founded Nylon Records and signed French female pop group Plastiscines as its first act, after seeing them on the cover of French fashion and style magazine Citizen K.

+Also in 2009, Nylon introduced its iPhone app; MinOnline listed it (among "Top 5 iPhone Mags You May Have Missed") as "a pleasant surprise.
 This fashion and culture mag has one of the more attractive magazine-like designs among print brands on mobile."

-The September 2010 issue of the magazine was released on the iPad, including video, music and some exclusive content.
+The September 2010 issue of the magazine was released on the iPad, including video, music, and some exclusive content.
 The iPad edition is in the Apple iTunes newsstand.

-Nylon's writers cover various fashion cultures, including changes to fashion brands, fashion icons, and cover models.
-It recently covered an article on Ralph Lauren entering into a contract with Fortnite and changing its brand logo for the new fashion releases while co-hosting a game tournament.
-Nylon informs readers of updates on different fashion brands and covers models' lives that otherwise would not be known to the media.